 Information About L.A.
 County's Temporary Rent Stabilization Ordinance

 The County of Los Angeles Board of Supervisors has enacted a Temporary Rent Stabilization Ordinance for eligible rental units in the unincorporated areas of Los Angeles County.
 Rent stabilization is a local law that establishes limits on rent increases and extends eviction protections.
-The ordinance will go into effect on December 20, 2018.
+The ordinance went into effect on December 20, 2018.

 The temporary ordinance includes the following:

 - An annual cap of 3 percent on rent increases

 - A provision requiring just cause for tenant evictions (just cause)

 - A rent increase process for property owners who believe they are not receiving a fair rate of return on their property